tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 We've specified a lifetime parameter `'a` for the parameter `x` and the return type, but not for the parameter `y`, because the lifetime of `y` does not have any relationship with the lifetime of `x` or the return value.

 When returning a reference from a function, the lifetime parameter for the return type needs to match the lifetime parameter for one of the parameters.
 If the reference returned does *not* refer to one of the parameters, it must refer to a value created within this function.
 However, this would be a dangling reference because the value will go out of scope at the end of the function.
-Consider thsi attempted implementation of the `longest` function that won't compile:
+Consider thsi attempted implementation of the `longest` function that won'_t compile:

 Filename: src/main.rs